-ValuePenguin's recent study looked at car insurance rates throughout the state of Michigan to help our readers determine which cities offered the most affordable auto insurance premiums.
-For our study we sampled rates from the 50 largest cities in Michigan, and costs differed a lot depending on where drivers live.
-For example, drivers in the most expensive city pay 2.6x more than people driving in the cheapest city in Michigan.
+We studied car insurance rates throughout the state of Michigan to help our readers determine which companies offered the most affordable auto insurance quotes.
+From our study, we found that costs differed a lot depending on where drivers live - commuters in the most expensive city pay nearly 3x what people driving in the cheapest city in Michigan pay.
 Even within the same city, rates fluctuated depending on insurance company.
-The cheapest company statewide cost just 22% what the most expensive city was charging - that is savings of 78%, the high end of what comparison shopping can net you.
-For more details, read the results from our comparison analysis below, or enter your zip code above for a list of cheap auto insurance companies to begin more local comparison shopping:
+The cheapest company statewide cost just 19% of what the most expensive carrier was charging - that is savings of 91%, the high end of what comparison shopping can net you.
+Read our analysis below, or enter your zip code above for a list of cheap auto insurance companies to begin more local comparison shopping:

-It's helpful to know which auto insurance companies are more affordable in your state than others.
-Below we've ranked 15 companies based on their average annual premiums in Michigan to give drivers a starting point in their search for the cheapest rates in the state.
-Rates are based on a thirty-year old single male driver.
-We found that Liberty Mutual ranked as the cheapest insurer in Michigan with the lowest average rates at $576 annually.
-Conversely, Allstate was the most expensive with drivers paying over $2,600 per year on average.
+It's helpful to know which auto insurance companies are more affordable in your state than others, especially since Michigan motorists are paying about 70% more than the average U.S. state for their no-fault benefits.
+Below we've ranked 17 companies based on their average annual premiums in Michigan to give drivers a starting point in their search for the cheapest rates in the state.
+Rates are based on four different driver profiles (two single men, and two married couples).
+We found that Hastings Mutual, a local company, ranked as the cheapest insurer in Michigan with the lowest average rates at $551 annually.
+Three other companies also had average rates below $1,000 a year: Chubb, MEEMIC Insurance, and Nationwide.
+However, MEEMIC is only available to educators.
+Conversely, State Farm was the most expensive with drivers paying over $2,846 per year on average.

 As we mentioned, where you live plays a large role in determining how much it costs to insure your car.
-In this section, we'll take a look at costs for the largest and most expensive cities.
+In this section, we'll take a look at costs for the largest cities.

 Grand Rapids, MI